zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 <img src="images/image7.png" alt="after-placement" width="600" height="150"/>

 If we plot these in mu-sigma plots, we can see the placement automatically pushes the utilization of nodes toward the diagonal line sigma = 1 - mu.
+The 1 here indicates 100% of utilization.
+What can be configured is a coefficient `ita`, which indicates `mu + ita x sigma <= 100 %` and we choose `ita = 1` here. `ita` here models the confidence of usage not exceeding the node capacity under the assumption that the actual usage follows Gaussian distribution and follows the [68-96-99.5 rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).

+So when `ita` gets different values, we get different confidence of not exceeding the capacity.

+- `ita = 1`, we have a 68% chance that the actual usage is within the node capacity.
+- `ita = 2`, we have a 95% chance that the actual usage is within the node capacity.
+- `ita = 3`, we have a 99.7% chance that the actual usage is within the node capacity.
+By default, we choose `ita = 1` as we would like to improve the overall utilization.

 <img src="images/image2.png" alt="mu-sigma-plot" width="580" height="600"/>